JL00001/PF525-Parameter-Writer/README.md

 # PLANS
-GUI at some point
-cleaning up code base
+GUI at some point; cleaning up code base